IBM/ibm-cloud-functions-rest-api-trigger/README.md

 4. [Clean up](#3-clean-up)

 # 1. Create OpenWhisk actions
 Create a file named `create-cat.js`.
-This file will contain a javascript function to create a cat.
+This file will define an OpenWhisk action written as a JavaScript function.
 It checks for the required parameters(`name` and `color`) and returns 201, or an error if either parameter is missing.
 This example is simplified, and does not connect to a backend datastore.
 For a more complicated example, check out this [REST API example](https://github.com/IBM/openwhisk-serverless-apis).
 ```javascript
 function main(params) {